rochanaph/style-eval-wllm/README.md

 # Evaluating LLM Watermarking for Clinical EHR: Detectability, Style Shifts, and Helpfulness

-Code for the EMNLP 2026 Main Conference paper.
+Code for the EMNLP 2026 paper.

 This repository is a fork of [MarkLLM](https://github.com/THU-BPM/MarkLLM).
 The pipeline has three stages: generate watermarked and unwatermarked text, measure how detectable the